FAQs

 Complex land ownership, the proximity of the trail to densely populated areas, and the relative newness of our National Scenic Trail designation all contribute to the current limited number of overnight site options.
 Trail managers are actively working to expand the trail’s overnight site network, but this will take time and resources.

-To report a trail issue please use our Report a Trail Issue form.
+To report a trail issue please use the RIMS app or our Report a Trail Issue form.

 The New England Trail exists on the properties of hundreds of different public and private landowners.
 These landowners generously allow the trail to cross their land.
 Please do not leave the trail, camp only in designated areas and keep your pets leashed.
 Don’t forget, property boundaries are often not obvious, assume you are on private land and be respectful.